2 Sikh businessmen killed in broad daylight in Pak; PM Sharif says ‘act of terrorism’ | Law-Order

 The attackers fled after carrying out the attack.

-The two Sikhs were in the business of spices and had shops in the Bata Tal bazaar in Sarband, about 17 kms from Peshawar.
+The victims were in the business of spices and had shops in the Bata Tal bazaar in Sarband, about 17 kms from Peshawar.

 ''The incident appears to be a terrorist attack.
 The CCTV footage will be acquired and the suspects will be arrested soon,'' he said.

-Prime Minister Shehbaz Sharif condemned the incident and directed Khyber Pakhtunkhwa Chief Minister Mahmood Khan to ensure immediate arrest and punishment of the culprits.
+A large number of angry Sikh protesters blocked the Peshawar-Islamabad road in front of Qila Bala Hissar to register their protest against the killing.
+They were holding placards against the brutal killings and raising slogans - ''Stop target killings'', ''We want justice.''
+Prime Minister Shehbaz Sharif strongly condemned the incident and directed Khyber Pakhtunkhwa Chief Minister Mahmood Khan to ensure immediate arrest and punishment of the culprits.
+He also ordered a high level inquiry into the incident.

+''Strongly condemn the killing of our Sikh citizens in Peshawar, KP.
+Pakistan belongs to all its people.
+Have ordered a high level inquiry to ascertain facts.
+The killers will be arrested & meted out exemplary punishment.
+My most sincere sympathies to the bereaved families,'' he tweeted.

 He observed that enmity with Pakistan was the reason behind this “act of terrorism” and resolved to eliminate the enemies of the country, the report said.